sbookert/bondedge_exercises/exercise_A/README.md

 - Triggers can be seen here: [TRIGGERS](https://github.com/sbookert/bondedge_exercises/blob/91400691e490a7a31e1c85e1ca2a5ba566c14e66/exercise_A/BondedgeDDL.sql#L77)
 - Stored procedure is here: [PROCEDURE](https://github.com/sbookert/bondedge_exercises/blob/91400691e490a7a31e1c85e1ca2a5ba566c14e66/exercise_A/BondedgeDDL.sql#L108)

-### "your DB design should be easily queryable to determine the result."
+#### "your DB design should be easily queryable to determine the result."
 An application layer should be created with an API which executes the query.
 Creating such a layer is out of scope of this exercise.

+## Problems
+1. Draw the Entity-Relation diagram for your design that satisfies the requirements above.
+You can use whatever drawing tool you want, but please submit your diagram in PDF format.
+2. Write the DDL for the tables in your design
+3. Write the query to determine who will be the next President of the USB.
+4. It turns out that the laws of USB are such that the person with the second most votes will be the Vice President.
+Write the query to determine who will be the next Vice President of USB